sass/sass/proposal/package-importer.changes.md

 * Allow NodePackageImporter to accept an entry point path.

+* Change Embedded protocol entry point to a path.

 ## Draft 1.3

 * Handle empty subpath in "Resolving package exports" subprocedure.